larspensjo/Logonaut/doc/UserRequirements.md

     *   [ReqFilterDisplayMatchingLinesv1] The log display must show only the lines matching the rules of the **active** filter profile.
     *   [ReqFilterContextLinesv1] The application must provide a setting (`Context Lines` input with increment/decrement buttons) to include a specified number of **context lines** before and after each matching line.
     *   [ReqFilterHighlightMatchesv1] Text segments that cause a line to match a filter rule (substrings or regex matches) must be visually highlighted in the output (distinct background color).
+    *   [ReqFilterHighlightPerRuleColorV1] User-Configurable Per-Filter Highlighting Color: For individual Substring and Regex filters, the user must be able to select a distinct highlight color from a predefined, theme-aware palette (e.g., Default, Red, Green, Blue, Yellow) using a `ComboBox` next to the filter rule in the tree.
+The selected color should apply to both the filter match highlighting in the log view and the visual representation of the color choice in the `ComboBox` itself.
     *   [ReqFilterNodeToggleEnablev1] Individual filter rules (nodes) within the active profile's tree must be toggleable (enabled/disabled) via a `CheckBox` next to the rule, without removing them.
-*   [ReqFilterDynamicUpdateViewv1] **Dynamic Filter Updates:** The filtered log view must update automatically and efficiently whenever the active filter profile is changed or the rules/settings within the active profile are modified.
+*   [ReqFilterDynamicUpdateViewV2] Dynamic Filter Updates: The filtered log view must update automatically and efficiently whenever the active filter profile is changed or the rules/settings (including highlight color) within the active profile are modified.
 *   **Persistence:**
-    *   [ReqPersistFilterProfilesv1] All created filter profiles (names and structures) must be saved when the application closes and reloaded on startup.
+    *   [ReqPersistFilterProfilesV3] All created filter profiles (names, structures, and individual filter highlight color settings) must be saved when the application closes and reloaded on startup.
     *   [ReqPersistLastActiveProfilev1] The application must remember and automatically select the last active profile upon restarting.

 ## 4. Search Functionality